 - In the bowl of an electric mixer fitted with the paddle attachment, beat vegan butter and sugar on medium-high until light and fluffy (about 2 minutes).
 Beat in the flax egg until well combined.

 - Reduce speed to low.
-Gradually add flour mix to butter.
+Gradually add flour mixture to butter.
 Continue beating until combined.

-- Continue with the mixer on low and add the plant-based milk and molasses.
+- Continue with the mixer on low and add the molasses, plant-based milk, and apple cider vinegar.

-- Roll the batter by quarter cup into balls and place on prepared baking sheet, about 1.5" apart.
-Bake about 10-12 minutes, until edges are golden brown.
+- Roll the batter by quarter cup into balls and place on a prepared baking sheet, about 1.5" apart.
+Bake about 10 to 12 minutes, until edges are golden brown.

 - Remove from oven and cool slightly before transferring to a wire rack to cool completely.

 - Prepare the Vegan Cream Cheese frosting.
 Clean out the bowl and the paddle attachment from above.
-On medium-high beat vegan butter and vegan cream cheese until fluffy, about 2-3 minutes.
+On medium-high beat vegan butter and vegan cream cheese until fluffy, about 2 to 3 minutes.

 - Reduce speed to low and gradually add powdered sugar until it's all incorporated.
 Add ground nutmeg.

-- Increase speed to medium-high until light and fluffy, 1-2 minutes.
+- Increase speed to medium-high until light and fluffy, 1 to 2 minutes.

-- Assemble the whoopee pies by placing a dollop of cream cheese frosting on the bottom side of one of the cookies, use a better knife to spread out to edges.
+- Assemble the whoopie pies by placing a dollop of cream cheese frosting on the bottom side of one of the cookies, use a butter knife to spread out to edges.
 Then top with another cookie.
 Repeat until you run out of cookies!